Shortest Paths and Convex Hulls in 2D Complexes with Non-Positive Curvature: Shortest Paths

 \subsubsection{Properties of the shortest path map}

 For our remaining results, we need some properties of shortest paths in a 2D CAT(0) complex.

+We begin with the observation that shortest path rays diverge in any face, \Anna{i.e., if we place the face in the plane and extend the two rays backwards, they meet}.
+This is obvious (see Figure~\ref{fig:cone}) for rays in one region of the shortest path map, and follows more generally from the fact that regions of the shortest path map partition any face.

+\Anna{ \begin{observation} Any two shortest path rays in a face diverge. \end{observation} } \remove{ below is a proof of the above observation except for parallel rays \Anna{ \begin{observation} Any two shortest path rays in a face diverge. \end{observation} \begin{proof} Suppose shortest path rays $r$ and $s$ converge in face $f$.
+If they intersect in $f$, this contradicts the uniqueness of shortest paths.
+Next, suppose that rays $r$ and $s$ exit the same edge $e$ of face $f$.
+We will augment the complex by adding a new face $f'$ incident to edge $e$.
+The other two edges of face $f'$ can be chosen so that rays $r$ and $s$ intersect in $f'$.
+This provides a contradiction so long as the new complex is CAT(0).
+But observe that the addition of face $f'$ does not alter the link graph of any vertex, and the complex remains simply connected.
+Thus, by Theorem~\ref{thm:CAT0}, the new complex is CAT(0), which gives our contradiction.

-\begin{lemma} Let $e$ be an edge of a 2D CAT(0) complex.
-Either all the shortest paths to internal points of $e$ travel along $e$, or they all reach $e$ from one incident face. \end{lemma} \begin{proof} If the shortest path to some internal point of edge $e$ travels along $e$, then so do the shortest paths to all internal points of $e$.
+On the other hand, if rays $r$ and $s$ exit face $f$ on different edges, then by Lemma~\ref{lemma:shortest-paths-to-face} they must enter on the same edge $e'$, and we make the same argument by adding new face $f'$ on edge $e'$. \end{proof} } } \begin{lemma} Let $e$ be an edge of a 2D CAT(0) complex.
+Either all the shortest paths to internal points of $e$ travel along $e$, or they all reach $e$ from one incident face. \end{lemma} \begin{proof} If the shortest path to some internal point \note{$p$ of edge $e$ travels along $e$ (i.e.~arrives at $p$ from one of the endpoints of $e$)}, then so do the shortest paths to all internal points of $e$.

-Otherwise consider the (finitely many) combinatorial types of shortest paths to points of $e$, and let $C_1, C_2, \ldots, C_k$ be the corresponding sets of shortest paths, ordered according to the order of points along $e$.
+Otherwise \note{shortest paths to internal points of $e$ arrive from faces incident to $e$.} Consider the (finitely many) combinatorial types of shortest paths to points of $e$, and let $C_1, C_2, \ldots, C_k$ be the corresponding sets of shortest paths, ordered according to the order of points along $e$.
 We will prove that paths in all the $C_i$'s arrive at points of $e$ from the same incident face.
-For otherwise, there would be some $C_i$ and $C_{i+1}$ that arrive from different incident faces.
-The boundary ray between $C_i$ and $C_{i+1}$, must be part of one or the other, say $C_{i+1}$.
-But observe that when $C_i$ is laid out in the plane, the boundary ray of its cone (on the side of $C_{i+1}$) is still a shortest path, and still arrives at $e$ from the same incident face as $C_i$ does.
+For otherwise, there would be some $C_i$ and $C_{i+1}$ that arrive from different incident faces. \note{Let $p$ be the point on $e$ that is the boundary between points reached by paths of $C_i$ and points reached by paths of $C_{i+1}$.
+Point $p$ must be reached by a ray in one of $C_i$ or $C_{i+1}$, say $C_{i+1}$.} But observe that when $C_i$ is laid out in the plane, the boundary ray of its cone \note{that is incident to $p$} is still a shortest path, and still arrives at $e$ from the same incident face as $C_i$ does.
 But this contradicts $C_{i+1}$ arriving from a different face. \end{proof}

 We next characterize how shortest paths can enter a face (a triangle) of the complex.
 See Figure~\ref{fig:triangle-sh-path}.

 \begin{lemma} Shortest paths enter a triangular face either through one edge, or one vertex, or one edge and an incident vertex, or two edges and their common vertex. \end{lemma} \begin{proof} We cannot have shortest paths entering a face from all three edges, nor from an edge and the opposite vertex, otherwise we would have shortest paths to two points on the same edge arriving from different faces, in contradiction to Lemma~\ref{lemma:shortest-paths-to-edge}. \end{proof}